 Fido and Trigger are welcome guests at Sundance Bear.
 We will do our best to make them feel at home.
-However ours is the only cat, and he resides in the main lodge.
+We don't allow guest cats because of issues with allergies.

-We enjoy our animals and know having yours with you can enhance your vacation and we are happy to offer this possibility.
+We know having yours with you can enhance your vacation and we are happy to offer this possibility.
 Please be sure to let us know at time of reservation that your pet is joining you.

 Be aware, anytime animals are introduced to a strange situation, things may not go as predicted.
-You know your pets best and we've never had any problems in 17 years.
-Oreo usually says hello, then ignores guest dogs.
+You know your pets best and we've never had any problems in 18 years.
 But our insurance requires a signed liability release form (click Guest Dogs or Horses link below).

 With 80 plus acres to roam, a pond (if your dog likes water) and a few quick rabbits, Sundance Bear is "heaven" for your friends.

 Bring your horse(s)!
 The San Juan Mtns are gorgeous!
 Ride over creeks and through stands of aspen.
 Marvel at the views from high passes.